-Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 Task 2: Impact of different factors on PIES growth and development through the life stages Learning outcome A: Understand human growth and development across life stages and the factors that affect it 0 marks 1 - 3 marks 4 - 6 marks 7 - 9 marks 10 - 12 marks No rewardable material Limited application of knowledge and understanding of how specific factors affect PIES growth and development in the specified life stages.
-Evidenced through: a superficial account of how the specified factors impact the PIES classifications in the given life stages; information on the impact is generic with few links made between each of the specified factors and PIES at each life stage simplistic reasons for the difference in the impact of the specified factors between specified life stages, with few accurate links made to the PIES at each life stage.
-Adequate application of knowledge and understanding of how factors affect PIES growth and development in the specified life stages.
-Evidenced through: a partially detailed account of how the specified factors impact the PIES classifications in the given life stages; information on the impact is partially specific with some links made between each of the specified factors and PIES at each life stage partially developed reasons for the difference in the impact of the specified factors between specified life stages, with partially accurate links made to the PIES at each life stage.
-Good application of knowledge and understanding of how the given factors affect PIES growth and development in the specified life stages.
-Evidenced through: a mostly detailed account of how the specified factors impact the PIES classifications in the given life stages; information on the impact is mostly specific with substantial links made between each of the specified factors and PIES at each life stage mostly developed reasons for the difference in the impact of the specified factors between specified life stages, with mostly accurate links made to the PIES at each life stage.
-Comprehensive application of knowledge and understanding of how factors affect PIES growth and development in the specified life stages.
-Evidenced through: a fully detailed account of how the specified factors impact the PIES classifications in the given life stages; information on the impact is completely specific with fully made links between each of the specified factors and PIES at each life stage well-developed reasons for the difference in the impact of the specified life stages, with fully accurate links made to the PIES at each life stage.
+Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 Task 2: Impact of different factors on PIES growth and development through the life stages Learning outcome A: Understand human growth and development across life stages and the factors that affect it 0 marks 1 - 3 marks 4 - 6 marks 7 - 9 marks 10 - 12 marks No rewardable material Limited application of knowledge and understanding of how the given factor affects PIES growth and development in the specified life stages.
+Evidenced through: • a superficial account of how the specified factor impacts the PIES classifications in the given life stages; information on the impact is generic with few links made between the specified factor and PIES at each life stage • simplistic reasons for the difference in the impact of the specified factor between specified life stages, with few accurate links made to the PIES at each life stage.
+Adequate application of knowledge and understanding of how the given factor affects PIES growth and development in the specified life stages.
+Evidenced through: • a partially detailed account of how the specified factor impacts the PIES classifications in the given life stages; information on the impact is partially specific with some links made between the specified factor and PIES at each life stage • partially developed reasons for the difference in the impact of the specified factor between specified life stages, with partially accurate links made to the PIES at each life stage.
+Good application of knowledge and understanding of how the given factor affects PIES growth and development in the specified life stages.
+Evidenced through: a mostly detailed account of how the specified factor impacts the PIES classifications in the given life stages; information on the impact is mostly specific with substantial links made between specified factor and PIES at each life stage mostly developed reasons for the difference in the impact of the specified factor between specified life stages, with mostly accurate links made to the PIES at each life stage.
+Comprehensive application of knowledge and understanding of how the given factor affects PIES growth and development in the specified life stages.
+Evidenced through: • a fully detailed account of how the specified factor impacts the PIES classifications in the given life stages; information on the impact is completely specific with fully made links between the specified factor and PIES at each life stage • well-developed reasons for the difference in the impact of the specified life stages, with fully accurate links made to the PIES at each life stage.